 A shipping container house is a housing structure made from recycled shipping containers like a storage container or cargo container.
 These modular steel boxes, which typically come in two sizes -- 20 feet by 8 feet or 40 feet by 8 feet -- can be assembled to create a permanent or mobile living space that varies in design, square feet, and cost.
 A shipping container home can be one container by itself or multiple containers combined to create a more traditional housing structure by removing walls.

-A container home build is extremely customizable.
-Designers are beginning to specialize in container construction, providing innovative container architecture designs that allow the owners to add their own personalized touches like using recycled materials, adding a full wall of sliding glass doors, or installing off-grid components like solar panels, for example.
+A container-home build is extremely customizable.
+Designers are beginning to specialize in container construction, providing innovative container architecture designs that allow owners to add their own personalized touches, like using recycled materials, adding a full wall of sliding glass doors, or installing off-grid components like solar panels, for example.

 According to Ship Technology, 20% of shipping containers have concentrations of harmful chemicals or dangerous gasses that exceed occupational hygiene limit values.
 It can also be difficult to measure what gasses are present in a specific container, so having a container tested before purchasing is an important part of making it a safe living environment.